 Administrative Committee Candidates

-Corinne began fifing in 1996 with the Sudbury Ancient Fife and Drum Company, and performed at the International Muster in Switzerland the following year and was soon tapped to teach new fifers for Sudbury.
+Corinne began fifing in 1996 with the Sudbury Ancient Fife and Drum Companie and performed at the International Muster in Switzerland the following year and was soon tapped to teach new fifers for Sudbury.
 From 1999-2010, Corinne played with the Middlesex County Volunteer Fife & Drum Corps.
 While in MCV she served on the Executive Committee and again instructed new fifers.
-With MCV she went on multiple International Tours and performed at multiple Military Tattoo’s.
+With MCV she went on multiple International Tours and performed at multiple Military Tattoos.
 In 2009 Corinne joined the Grand Republic Fife and Drum Corps and became the Fife Section Lead in 2014.
-In 2017 Corinne joined the instructional staff for the William Diamond Jr Fife and Drum Corps.
+In 2017 Corinne joined the instructional staff for the William Diamond Junior Fife and Drum Corps.
 Corinne serves as the Business Manager for the GRFDC.
-In 2015 Corinne joined the Executive Committee and in 2017 Corinne became the Secretary for the Company.
-Corinne chairs the communications committee and is currently pursuing a degree in Museum Studies and Non-Profit Management.
+Corinne has been active on the Company of Fifers & Drummers boards since 2015: Executive Committee in 2015-2017, Secretary 2017-2019, and became President in 2019.

 Judy Barrows has been involved in the fife and drum community since she started with the Junior Colonials of Westbrook in 1969.
 She stayed active with the Jr. Colonials through 1977, and after a short stint with the River Valley Colonials, she joined the Connecticut Blues in 1979 as the drum major.
 Judy married Cliff Barrows in 1984, and had two children, Jessica and Peter, who also were members of the Junior Colonials.
 Currently, Judy and Jess play fife, and Jess’s husband, Josh Salazar, Cliff and Peter are snare drummers with the Connecticut Blues.